 Before you get started with tutoring, you need to make sure you have high-quality practice materials to use with your student.
-When practice questions have errors or look nothing like the the questions on the actual SAT, students end up confused or frustrated and, worse, lose some of their trust in you.
+When practice questions have errors or look nothing like the the questions on the actual SAT, students end up confused or frustrated and, even worse, lose some of their trust in you.

-Let's go through where you can find some of the most helpful resources for both the current and new 2016 SATs.
+Let's go through where you can find some of the most helpful resources for the SAT.

 The best practice materials are official ones, since practicing with real tests will give your student the best idea of what to expect on test day.
 You want to find and use as many of these as possible.

 - Free practice test and questions for the newest version of the SAT

 - Free old official practice tests